In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 The traditional embroidery stalls contrast with the refurbished style.
 Tell us about how you like or dislike it in the comments below.

 Inspired by Gulliver’s adventures, you can find a Gullivert park in the middle of Turia Park.

-Get your lilliputian adventure at these park while having fun in its slides, ramps, stairways and all kinds of little interactive features.
+Get your lilliputian adventure at this park while having fun on its slides, ramps, stairways and all kinds of little interactive features.